Exercise-Induced Asthma

 As soon as you stop exercising, they peak and resolve 30 to 45 minutes later.

-Certain communities are more likely to experience EIB than others, including people with asthma and elite athletes.
+Specific communities are more likely to experience EIB than others, including people with Asthma and elite athletes.
 Certain environmental conditions may make experiencing EIB more likely.

 People With Asthma